↑

 Jump to Recipe

-Can I Use Canned Beans?
+Can I Use Canned Beans in Pasta e Fagioli?

 Yes, to save time, I have used canned beans on many occasions but I still do let the soup cook for a good hour to let all the flavors develop.
 If substituting canned beans, use two cans of beans that are about 15 oz and drain off the liquid.